tinyvision-ai-inc/Vision-FPGA-SoM/README.md

 - 2 power options:
   - Single 3.3V operation, can supply 1.8V and 1.2V @100mA (max) to external devices using onboard LDO
   - External 3.3V, 1.8V, 1.2V for lower power operation
-- SW support	using the Lattice [SensAI](https://www.latticesemi.com/sensAI) toolchain which supports Tensorflow/Caffe/Keras for model development, toolchain for quantization and mapping to Neural Network engines.
+- Supports the Lattice [SensAI](https://www.latticesemi.com/sensAI) toolchain using Tensorflow/Caffe/Keras for model development, quantization and mapping to the SensAI Neural Network engines.
+  - Single and 8-bit neural networks
+  - Models provided for face and human presence detection, gestures
+  - Performance of TBD fps for inferencing at TBD mW

 For more details, please see the [Datasheet](./Sensor_FPGA_SoM_data_sheet_2.0.pdf) and [SoM specification](SoM/README.md).